2019, 2020, 2021, 2022, 2023

 The team’s campaign headlined “what’s under the surface connects us all” will highlight how the beauty and discovery of life under the water’s surface can inspire people globally to adopt more sustainable behaviors — emphasizing how the wellbeing of our ocean is critical to our own wellbeing and informing people about the impacts of climate change on the ocean.

 The ocean connects us all — from giving us the very basic necessities we need to live, to providing an avenue for cultures to interact.
 We only thrive if our oceans thrive, but human impact — from the climate crisis to plastic pollution to the decline in biodiversity — has driven the planet to a critical moment in time.
 The clock is ticking.
 This is the #oceanhour.

 Sustainability will be at the core of all team operations, inspiring positive action among sailing and coastal communities, and global sports fans to create long-lasting change for ocean health.
 The team will accelerate change through sporting excellence in sailing, ocean advocacy, and sustainable innovation.

 Driven by its vision of vibrant, healthy oceans and communities, supported and inspired by the sport of sailing, the 11th Hour Racing Team will focus on the following four principles to guide its mission:

 11th Hour Racing Team was formed in September 2019 and is led and co-skippered by American offshore sailors Charlie Enright and Mark Towill.
 Supported by title sponsor 11th Hour Racing, the team’s mission is to win The Ocean Race 2022-23 with sustainability at the core of all operations, inspiring positive action among sailing and coastal communities, and global sports fans to create long-lasting change for ocean health.
-Co-Skippers Towill and Enright, who have competed in the two previous editions of The Ocean Race.
+Co-Skippers Towill and Enright competed in the two previous editions of The Ocean Race.